Your shopping cart is empty!

 We have divided the activated carbons into three groups based on price and performance:

 The old adages around you get what you pay for and buyer beware apply.
 Armed with the activated carbon knowledge in this blog, we believe you can source good activated carbon at competitive prices.

 Having researched this blog, we believe we have the expertise to help prove we have something special.
 We hope to prove this via trials and testing.
 Until then – grab a bargain because we have launched the aquarium grade at a very competitive price point to some of the better known 'aquarium' brands.

-As well as price and performance, their many other reasons why you might have preferences and you may have questions such as:
+As well as price and performance, there may be many other reasons why you might have preferences and you may have questions such as:

 Some of our advice may go against what other sources say.
 Clearly, we're not aquarium experts.
 All we ask when reading is that you take time to explore the alternative reasoning and try to match the experience you have to the type of carbon used and the causes and effects we list for different carbons.
 This will help clarify why there are so many different opinions.